Highlight: The oriental pearl Samarkand - all day

-Samarkand is one of the oldest cities in the world that was built around 750 BC, and fast became one of the centers of the famous Silk Road.
-We explore the history of the city and its surroundings and visit a historical museum and in the archaeological site "Afrosiyob".
-Among the artefacts that the museum preserves there are the remains of ancient swords, knives, arrows, coins and manuscripts, statues and much more.
+At around 2770 years old, Samarkand is one of the oldest cities in the world and at the same time the center of the famous Silk Road.
+We explore the history of the city and its surroundings in the city museum and in the archaeological site "Afrosiyob".
+Among the artefacts are the remains of ancient swords, knives, arrows, coins, manuscripts and statues.

 Then we visit the historical building complex "Shohizinda" ("The living ruler"), one of the most famous mausoleums in Asia.
 From the 14th century, the nobles of the Muslim dynasty of the "Timurids" were buried here.